NemoHimma/Dotfiles/README.md

 Remember that brew install every program, package and application.Now it's time to configure them in zsh.
 1. Choose the zsh shell you are using by adding shell path like `/opt/homebrew/bin/zsh` into `/etc/shells`, then `chsh`.
-2. *Vim*: export `/opt/homebrew/bin/vim` in `zshenv.zsh` file to choose which vim editor you use.
-Then link `vim folder` and `vimrc file` to custom vim editor like adding vim-plugin.
+2. [Vim](https://vim.fandom.com/wiki/Vim_documentation): export `/opt/homebrew/bin/vim` in `zshenv.zsh` file to choose which vim editor you use.
+Then link `vim folder` and `vimrc file` to custom vim editor like adding vim-plugin.(There is a README.md in vim folder about customing vim editor)
 3. [asdf](https://asdf-vm.com/guide/getting-started.html#_3-install-asdf): Overall manager for differt type and version of programming languages.
 It's been set up in zshrc.zsh file by `. /opt/homebrew/opt/asdf/libexec/asdf.sh` at the bottle of that file.
 In `install.conf.yaml`, we have used asdf install python 3.7.12.Notice that `fpath` is to cutsom asdf completions in zsh.
 > It's worth knowing that python 3.7.12 wouldn't lead to a problem on macOS ARM M1 pro.
 4. [zgenom](https://github.com/jandamm/zgenom#Usage): Zsh-plugin manager to use ohmyzsh and its plugins, zsh-users like zsh-autosuggestions and etc. This can simplify zshrc file.
 By adding `source ~/.zgenom/zgenom.zsh`, it enable zsh shell use zgenom to manage zsh-plugins through generating `init.sh`.